Idksouls/TCP1101_Assignment/PART2.md

 List all the features completed.

-1. Alien spawn
+1. Alien spawn on the gameboard
-2. Help commands
+2. Help command
+3. Quit command
+4. Zombie spawn on the gameboard
+5. Game objects spawn on the gameboard
+6. Default game setting feature

 ### To Do